TouK/nussknacker/docs/designingProcesses/Spel.md

 ### Arrays/lists

-They represent JSON/Avro arrays.
-In Nussknacker (e.g. in code completion) they are described as `List`, also in some context `Collection` can be met (it's Java API for handling lists, sets etc.).
+In Nussknacker (e.g. in code completion) JSON / Avro arrays are refered to as `Lists`; also in some context `Collection` can be met (it's Java API for handling lists, sets etc.).
-Please note that in many cases (e.g. Avro schema discovery or literals) Nussknacker knows type of elements, which can be used for validation or in code completion.

 ### Handling date/time.